DevOpsTribe/congruit/README.md

 Congruit executes places and, if they returns 0, does works.

 ## Build you workplace
 1. Create your stockroom.
 I would like create a public repository with commons and useful workplaces.
-For now you can take a look as example to https://github.com/lucky-sideburn/congruit/tree/master/stockroom
+For now you can take a look as example at https://github.com/lucky-sideburn/congruit/tree/master/stockroom

 2. You need to describe your places.
 Example:
   * is this server running a specific Linux Distribution?
-  * are there particulare configuration files, software installed, environment variables that describe the role / functionality of this server?
+  * are there particular configuration files, software installed, environment variables that describe the role / functionality of this server?
   * places are executed before works...
 You can inject files with environment variables that can be used by works.
   Put places in stockroom/places/ folder

 3. Create works.
 Put the scripts in stockroom/works.
 Works install software, get configuration file from a repository, manage Docker containers ecc..

-4. Crate workplaces in stockroom/workplaces.
+4. Create workplaces in stockroom/workplaces.
 Try to make them usable in more environments and follow this example:

 Workplaces are array of hashes
 ```